 One dilemma most customers struggle with is deciding which studio monitor is better.
 Is it the Mackie CR4 or the AV42?
 We’ve done extensive research and explored the best things both speakers have to offer.

 The Mackie CR4 has better value; this doesn’t mean the other isn’t a good product; the difference in quality and value between the two is marginal.
-Read on to discover why the CR4 wins the battle between Mackie CR4 vs AV42.
+Read on to discover why the CR4 wins the battle between Mackie CR4 vs. AV42 studio monitors.

 Mackie was founded in 1988 in Seattle by Greg Mackie.
 As an inventor, he sought to create affordable professional-grade audio equipment.
 This equipment had to be easy to use and efficient.

-The CR4 speakers personify everything the company is about.
+The Mackie CR4 studio monitors personify everything the company is about.
 They’re high quality and offer versatility to their owners.
 They’re perfect for content creation at home and designed to be suitable for gaming and home entertainment too.

-What makes this product stand out is the disproportionate value it offers on the price you pay.
-At under 180 dollars, these speakers make you feel as though you paid much for them.
+What makes this product stand out is the disproportionate value it offers at the price you pay.
+At under 180 dollars, these studio monitors make you feel as though you paid much for them.
 The crisp and clean sound offered ensures you have a more immersive experience.

 Also, the build quality is impressive; they’re not cheap or brittle, and the robust brushed metal front panel gives a premium feel to the speakers.